Written by Mark Rowland - 06 February 2020

 Gill Wootton is used to working in high-stress environments combating organised crime in the UK.
 Now she’s a career coach here to help you bounce back from tough situations

 As she climbed the ranks and became responsible for more and more people, her awareness of her team’s resilience grew.
-As a chief superintendent in organised crime and serious other criminal enterprises towards the end of her time in the police service, there was an incident which deeply affected the people on her team – herself included.
+As a detective superintendent in serious and organised crime towards the end of her time in the police service, there was an incident which deeply affected the people on her team – herself included.

 “In times of crisis, it’s not always easy to recognise that you’re under stress… the police service has definitely led the way in terms of a real focus on the wellbeing of people.
 When traumatic incidents happen that people are involved in, they’re properly debriefed from a wellbeing point of view as well as an operational one.”

 Wootton is now a leadership coach, using her experiences to help others to achieve their full potential.
 Here are some lessons on how to build resilience and bounce back ability from one of the highest pressure environments you can work in.

 It’s not always easy to know when you’re under pressure, especially at the start of your career, so having a network around you can help.
 Spend time building relationships with your colleagues and seniors, and if you see that someone is struggling, make sure you offer some help – they will return the favour.

 Having someone ‘spot’ for you will also help you to see the situation from a different perspective, which will help you to develop your own resilience.
 “Be open enough that if you’re becoming a bit wrung out, people will give you a heads up.
 You aren’t always aware of it yourself,” Wootton says.

 Channel your stress productively

 When unmanaged, stress can be damaging – but it also can serve a function.
 When we feel stressed, our bodies are preparing to excel; channel that feeling into a plan of action, create a task list, and go into the situation prepared.
 If other people are facing the same issue, work together to create a plan.